AmazingJuan/NextDoorDeals/README.md

 ### NextDoorDeals

-Greetings,
+Greetings, -- \n
-To run this code please follow the following instructions for it to run with no problems :D -- This instructions are specified for Windows and linux.
+To run this code please follow the following instructions for it to run with no problems :D \n -- This instructions are specified for Windows and linux.

 ## Prerequisites:

   Please, ensure you have the following installed on your system:

-  1. Python 3.10 or higher
+  1. Python 3.10 or higher\n
-     -- If not, enter this link and follow the given instructions until downloaded: https://www.python.org/downloads/
+     -- If not, enter this link and follow the given instructions until downloaded: https://www.python.org/downloads/ \n
-  2. Winrar (Recommended)
+  2. Winrar (Recommended)\n
-      -- If not, enter this link and follow the given instructions until downloaded: https://winrar.es/descargas
+      -- If not, enter this link and follow the given instructions until downloaded: https://winrar.es/descargas \n

 ## Steps